BSc Zoology / Overview

 You should not usually apply for more than one of the biological and biomedical sciences courses offered by The University of Manchester.
 Please contact us for advice if you are planning to do so.

-Field studies form an important part of our teaching and you will attend two field courses (one in the first year, one in the second year), including the possibility of visiting South Africa and Ecuador.
+Field studies form an important part of our teaching and you will attend two field courses (one in the first year, one in the second year), including the possibility of visiting South Africa.

 The University runs several open days per year.